Day 1: Hanoi - Nghia Lo

 Ba Be Lake; Ba Be National Park

 Ba Be Lake is the largest lake in Vietnam.
-It's home to some impressive caves and lagoons which, time and weather permitting, you'll have the opportunity to explore by boat and the national park in which lies is home to a diverse range of indigenous species.
-The park also has quite a few minority homestays with plenty of great food.
+It's home to some impressive caves and lagoons which, time and weather permitting, you'll have the opportunity to explore by boat and the national park in which lies is one of the country's most biodiverse.
+The park also has quite a few minority homestays and plenty of great places to eat.

 Day 9: Ba Be Lake - Hanoi